-Deleting specific tweets that could come back to bite you takes a little more time than getting rid of all your old tweets in bulk.
+Deleting specific tweets takes a little more time than getting rid of all your old tweets in bulk.
 That’s the downside.

 The upside is your online reputation, personal brand, and Twitter account don’t take a hit.
 And trust us, getting rid of all your old tweets in bulk will definitely do that.